eddmann/eddmann.github.io/content/posts/2025/2025-10-17-running-mcps-everywhere-chatting-with-my-workouts/index.md

 I wanted to make these MCP servers easily distributable for single-user scenarios without requiring people to install Python, manage virtual environments, or deal with dependencies.

-By packaging the servers as Docker containers, you can configure them in `claude_desktop_config.json`:
+By packaging the servers as Docker containers, you can configure them in the client's config file:

 ```json
 {